-The bounce options are 8, 10 and 12 which caters for different skill levels.
+The bounce options are 8, 10 and 12 which cater for different skill levels.

-The forged head give the golf club durability and enhances performance.
-Most players found the Lazrus wedges comfortable, easy to use and deliver good feel.
+The forged head gives the golf club durability and enhances performance.
+Most players found the Lazrus wedges comfortable, easy to use, and deliver a good feel.

 The shaft is stepped steel which is also durable and the stiffness suits most golfers.

 Some players were disappointed that there are no other shaft options available.

 What you need to know about gap wedges

 As the name suggests these wedges fill the ‘gap’ between the pitching wedge (PW) and the sand wedge (SW).
 Occasionally referred to as an attack (AW) or utility wedge (UW), gap wedges tend to carry a loft of around 50 to 53 degrees.

 Largely suited to fuller shots, they are typically added to player’s bag to bridge a distance gap and offer more variety near the green for pitches that don’t involve a full swing and longer chips.

 Difference between pitching, sand and gap wedge